Selling to the council

 All Council services involve procurement.
 Procurement can range from engaging a contractor to build a school through to purchasing pens and pencils for Resource use.

 Effective procurement supports the Council’s aims and objectives, helping it deliver high quality services which meet the current and future needs of local people based on value for money.
-The Council has a Procurement Strategy which sets out the procurement aims and objectives for the Council until 31 March 2020.
+Our Procurement Strategy sets out the Council's procurement aims and objectives.
 The Procurement (Scotland) Reform Act 2014 requires contracting authorities to publish an annual procurement report on its regulated procurement activities.

 Procurement in the Public Sector is subject to the Law of Scotland and the way in which the Council purchase works, supplies and services is governed by these laws.